Skip to content

 -- Replicate all tables in a schema

-CREATE PUBLICATION schema_pub FOR ALL TABLES IN SCHEMA public;
+CREATE PUBLICATION schema_pub FOR TABLES IN SCHEMA public;

 PostgreSQL 14 supports table-level publication filtering only.
 Column-level and row-level filters are not available.
 Filter data at the application level if selective replication is required.